microtrain/bootcamp/01-DevEnvironment/05-ApacheBasics.md

 ## [```mod_rewrite```](http://httpd.apache.org/docs/current/mod/mod_rewrite.html)

+> OPTIONAL: The following section should be considered informational only. **DO NOT** proceed without guidance from the instructor.

 Mod_rewrite provide a rules based rewriting engine to Apache.
 This allows the servers admin to rewrite a users request to do something else.
 Let's use mod_rewrite to force SSL connections when the user makes an http request.

 Be sure the mod_rewrite is enabled